stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 and brittle.
 Even the flowers whose hues had been so strange were greying now, and the fruit was coming out grey and dwarfed and tasteless.
-The asters and goldenrod bloomed grey and distorted, and the roses and zinneas and hollyhocks in the front yard were such blasphemous-looking things that Nahum&rsquo;s oldest boy Zenas cut them down.
+The asters and goldenrod bloomed grey and distorted, and the roses and zinneas and hollyhocks in the front yard were such blasphemous-looking things that Nahum's oldest boy Zenas cut them down.
 The strangely puffed insects died about that time, even the bees that had left their hives and taken to the woods.

   By September all the vegetation was fast crumbling to a greyish powder, and